-Chip Bailey is a member of the Tennessee Folklore Society, the Appalachian Studies Association, a Volunteer Musician at the Museum of Appalachia, and Associate Professor/Dean of the School of Business Administration at South College in Knoxville, and a Norris, Tennessee resident.
+Chip Bailey is a member of The Tennessee Arts Commission as a “Teaching Artist,” The Tennessee Folklore Society, The Appalachian Studies Association, a Musician Ambassador at the Museum of Appalachia, and a retired college professor/administrator.

 Roane State Community College is a TBR and AA/EEO employer and does not discriminate against students, employees, or applicants for admission or employment on the basis of race, color, religion, creed, national origin, sex, sexual orientation, gender identity/expression, disability, age, status as a protected veteran, genetic information, or any other legally protected class with respect to all employment, programs and activities sponsored by Roane State.
 View full non-discrimination policy.